 I think when we walk down a lot of paths that turn us down or disappoint us we appreciate the path we ultimately end up more than if we had just arrived there to begin with.
 I am so thankful we walked down all those other paths because now at this design I see it all perfectly.
 It is nothing outrageous or over the top, it is simple, back to the basics, and everything we need and want mixed together.
 It just took trying a lot of other things to know this was right.

-Currently, I only have our sketched designs that will be turned into the actual working drawings, but since we know this now will give or take some small changes will be our we felt it was well beyond time to give you a peak into what we plan to build.
+Currently, I only have our sketched designs using an awesome app like these Procreate brushes for free that will be turned into the actual working drawings.
+But since we know this now will give or take some small changes will be our we felt it was well beyond time to give you a peak into what we plan to build.
 Take a look and I will explain more of how we landed here and why we made some of the decisions we did.

 First, let me tell you the things we decided to give up and why.
 I think we go into the idea of building thinking we can do it all, but I think it is better if you can’t.
 A home is a process.
 A labor of love.
 The more we must personally invest in it the more we will feel ownership and love for it.
 That said, we have decided to take some things on ourselves and to wait on other things as well.
 Here are those decisions we made:

 - No garage for now: